 While the cysts were larger than everyone initially thought, they were not cancerous.
 (Thank goodness.)

-And the bonus from my treatment — the optional ablation — meant no more periods.
+And the bonus from my endometriosis surgery — the optional ablation — meant no more periods.
 Ever!

 Truthfully, I wasn’t initially going to do the ablation.
-But when the doctor said she would actually like to have this option herself — and Jim thought I would probably be happier if I did it — I realized that it was probably a good idea.
+But when the doctor said she would actually like to have this option herself — and my hubby mentioned that I would probably be happier if I did it — I realized that it was probably a good idea.
 Now I can say I’m very glad I did it.
 It’s one of the best things I’ve ever done.

 Endometriosis No More?

-The good part is you can do things to keep endometriosis from reoccurring so aggressively like:
+The good part is you can do things to keep endometriosis from recurring so aggressively like: